-My husband and I and our new little dog named Henry live in an RV parked in an RV park in southern California.
-We're actually environmentalists, so when we travel, we do it in our little Prius.
+My husband and I and our little Shih Tzu, Henry, live in a fifth-wheel RV parked in an RV park in southern California.
 All of our worldly possessions are in our RV and a little 8 x 10 storage locker, so we're pretty unencumbered.
 (More time to write!)
 We're here in California to be near our children, and this is the most economical way we could think of doing it!

-I belong to OC Writers, a group that has been of wonderful inspiration.
-Essay and short story writing is my favorite genre, I find it quite a challenge to write the content-rich articles required on HubPages, but I like having a place to publish on the web other than my website.
+I belong to OC Writers and one of its smaller groups, the Lake Forest Writers' Roundtable.
+Essay and short story writing is my favorite genre, and I have just published my first novel, "Falling Idols," at the end of 2021.
+I find it quite a challenge to write the content-rich articles required on HubPages, but I like having a place to publish on the web other than my website.

 I'm much less of a reader than a writer, although I hear you must be both to be the latter.
-However, I tend to take in all of my information through radio listening to my heroes journalists Amy Goodman and Ian Masters on Pacifica Radio KPFK.
+However, I tend to take in most of my information by listening to my heroes, journalists Amy Goodman and Ian Masters, on Pacifica Radio KPFK.
 Of course, I've always admired Bill Moyers and am fascinated by Noam Chomsky's writings.

 Social justice is an issue that drives my intellectual passion.
 I wish I could be more active and involved in trying to affect change in my own small world.
 Time and selfishness hold me back.

-At 76 years-old, without any grandchildren, I'm finding that my work is my grandchild substitute.
-So I find myself telling people, probably ad nausea about the projects and products I've created.
+At 77 years old, without any grandchildren, I'm finding that my work is a bit of a substitute, and I find myself telling people, probably ad nausea about the projects and products I've created.
 (It's what I've got, dear hub friends, so here they are.
 Try to imagine that they're all wearing cute little outfits - maybe Cinderella dresses and Spiderman pj's.)

 - Card Games